About the AtlasIED Atmosphere™ AZM4

 - Phantom Power: Lets you apply +48V of phantom power to an input when using a condenser microphone.

 - HPF: An 80Hz high-pass filter (-12dB/oct) can be used to roll-off the low-end frequencies of the incoming signal.

 - Gate (Noise Gate): Reduces noise on an input when no signal is present.
 This is handy for keeping an open mic "quiet" when no one is speaking into it.
 Parameters include: Threshold, Attack Time, Hold Time, Release Time, and Range which lets you adjust the amount of gain reduction.

-- De-Esser: Helps eliminate high-frequency sibilance ("S" sounds)
+- De-Esser: Helps eliminate high-frequency sibilance ("S" sounds) in speech.

 - Frequency: Lets you set the frequency where the sibilance is more pronounced.

 - Sensitivity: Sets the level of the target frequency for the De-Esser to engage.